 - Spa Packages.
 Being a parent of a new baby is pretty exhausting.
 Most days are considered a success if everyone got fed and mom got a shower.
 Giving a massage, hair appointment or facial/manicure/pedicure are all great gifts that celebrate the mom.

 - Noisemaker.
 For first time parents, it’s nice to have baby used to noise while sleeping, so parents can vacuum, have the doorbell ring or talk on the phone while baby is napping and not worry about waking baby.
 It’s also great for the baby with older siblings, so baby can nap and the siblings can play.
-I use this one.
-I’ve also heard great things about this one.

 - Baltic Amber Teething Necklace.
-Not to chew on- the essential oils in the amber releases when it’s warmed on the skin, giving pain relief to baby.
+Not to chew on- the essential oils in the amber releases when it’s warmed on the skin, giving pain relief to the baby.

 - Camera.
 If you know the parents well and know what their camera situation is, this is an excellent idea.
 Having a nice camera makes a big difference in picture quality.
 You can get a nice digital camera that takes video as well.
-I personally use this one.

 - Photo Session.
 There are many wonderfully creative photographers these days, and having sweet pictures of your family is really special.